Turkish War of Independence: Treaty of Lausanne

 The Conference of Lausanne began on 21 November 1922 in Lausanne, Switzerland and lasted into 1923.
 Its purpose was the negotiation of a treaty to replace the Treaty of Sèvres, which, under the new government of the Grand National Assembly, was no longer recognised by Turkey. İsmet Pasha was the leading Turkish negotiator. İsmet maintained the basic position of the Ankara government that it had to be treated as an independent and sovereign state, equal with all other states attending the conference.
 In accordance with the directives of Mustafa Kemal, while discussing matters regarding the control of Turkish finances and justice, the Capitulations, the Turkish Straits and the like, he refused any proposal that would compromise Turkish sovereignty.
 Finally, after long debates, on 24 July 1923, the Treaty of Lausanne was signed.
 Ten weeks after the signature the Allied forces left Istanbul.

 The conference opened with representatives from the United Kingdom, France, Italy and Turkey.
 It heard speeches from Benito Mussolini of Italy and Raymond Poincaré of France.
 At its conclusion, Turkey assented to the political clauses and the "freedom of the straits", which was Britain's main concern.
 The matter of the status of Mosul was deferred, since Curzon refused to be budged on the British position that the area was part of Iraq.
 The British Iraq Mandate's possession of Mosul was confirmed by a League of Nations brokered agreement between Turkey and Great Britain in 1926.
 The French delegation, however, did not achieve any of their goals and on 30 January 1923 issued a statement that they did not consider the draft treaty to be any more than a "basis of discussion".
 The Turks therefore refused to sign the treaty.
 On 4 February 1923, Curzon made a final appeal to İsmet Pasha to sign, and when he refused the Foreign Secretary broke off negotiations and left that night on the Orient Express.

 The Treaty of Lausanne, finally signed in July 1923, led to international recognition of the Grand National Assembly as the legitimate government of Turkey and sovereignty of the Republic of Turkey as the successor state to the defunct Ottoman Empire.
 Most goals on the condition of sovereignty were granted to Turkey.
 In addition to Turkey's more favourable land borders compared with Treaty of Sèvres (as can be seen in the picture to the right), capitulations were abolished, the issue of Mosul would be decided by a League of Nations plebiscite in 1926, while the border with Greece and Bulgaria would become demilitarised.
 The Turkish Straits would be under an international commission which gave Turkey more of a voice (this arrangement would be replaced by the Montreux Convention in 1936).
+The Maritsa (Meriç) River would again become the western border of Turkey, as it was before 1914.